florin-akermann/blog/kafka-connect-to-the-resque.md

 had running.

 Our standard data flow topology for all the public fpml topics is as follows:
-Our xml-to-avro-kafka-streams application reads from the public-fpml-topic.
+Our xml-to-avro-kafka-streams application reads from the public-fpml-topic (Yes..., unfortunately our upstream systems do not publish in avro or proto).
 It publishes a transformed version of the message in avro to the internal-avro-topic.
 This internal-topic is used to enforce our data model by leveraging the confluent schema registry.
 The kafka-connect-jdbc-sink-connector reads the shiny, validated messages on this topic and persists them on our oracle db.
 Note that the only code we write is the kafka-streams app which is stateless aside from